Volunteering as a Class/House Project Point Person

 - Fill out an online procurement form for their donation.

 As the PPP, you will have to purchase the valuable item, fill out a reimbursement form, and then turn it in at the Front Desk.
-The school will reimburse you the appropriate funds.
+The school will reimburse you the appropriate funds in less than two weeks.

 > Reminding Class/House Parents to Turn in Their Procurement Forms